premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-52. When is it appropriate to create multiple streams?
+52. When is it appropriate to create multiple streams?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)